-The 28-year-old smiled, as he anticipated the overnight riches and deeply gratifying controversy that would follow the successful flotation of his planned dating app.
-AltRightNow would be exclusively restricted to affluent conservative voters.
+The 28-year-old smiled, as he anticipated the overnight riches and deeply gratifying controversy that would follow the successful flotation of his planned dating app, AltRightNow, which would be exclusively restricted to affluent conservative voters.

-“The minute we had a successful IPO,” he imagined himself fuming at a frenzied Wall St press conference, “the media descended upon my family, like vultures.
+“The minute we had a successful IPO,” he imagined himself fuming at a frenzied Wall St press conference, “the media descended on my family like vultures.
 Well I’m putting you all on notice – I’m mad as hell and I’m not taking it anymore!”

 In due course, Time Magazine would tip him for Person of The Year, the internet would ‘break’ and sack loads of book & movie offers, arrive every morning.
 Developments that he would pretend to find ‘utterly baffling’.

 “I resent the intrusion into my private life,” he would eventually tell an adoring Oprah, “I resent it every single day and I will never not resent it!”